 GDPR provides broad rights for data subjects on how to manage their personal data.
 These can be further broken down into:

 As discussed, per Article 5, we established that the information needs to be collected, stored and processed since there is legitimate interest for the controller to make the system fair.
 So, the customer (data controller) can determine if the candidate’s (data subject’s) request is valid and can be fulfilled.
 Customers can also deem the request as invalid and not fulfill, according to their agreed upon terms with the data subject.
 As a processor, iMocha will empower its customers with configurable tools that give them the flexibility to determine their data policies, which offer rights to their candidates.
 This will include:

 According to Article 30 of GDPR, each controller’s representative needs to maintain a record of all activities pertaining the personal information of a data subject.

-iMocha maintains a detailed Audit log of all the activities.
+iMocha maintains a detailed audit log of all the activities.
 As part of compliance, iMocha will add any additional activities that customers need to be recorded.
 Customer need to contact iMocha to retrieve these logs.

 Article 33 says that for any potential data breach, the supervisory authority must be notified within 72 hours of occurrence. iMocha has sufficient data monitoring mechanisms in place to become aware of any such breach.
 On discovery of a breach, iMocha intends to notify the customer (controller) of the occurrence immediately, not exceeding 24 hours after the occurrence.
 The communication will be sent as per the guideline mentioned in Article 33.
 This will give sufficient time for our customers to convey the breach to the respective authorities.

+At iMocha our customers’ security, defensibility, and compliance is the utmost priority.
 We are taking all the required steps ahead of time to ensure that we are compliant and, in turn, our customers are GDPR-compliant as well.